 Overview and details of the sessions of this conference.
 Please select a date or location to show only sessions at that day or location.
 Please select a single session for detailed view (with abstracts and downloads if available).

 Human intracranial recordings: cognitive and clinical

 Johannes Sarnthein1, Pierre Mégevand2, Geertjan Huiskamp3, Thomas Reber4

 Intracranial recordings from patients with epilepsy detect electrical activity at multiple spatial and temporal scales to guide epilepsy surgery.
 Additionally, patients may participate in cognitive tasks that advance our understanding of high-level cognitive functions.
 In this symposium, we will first address iEEG oscillations in auditory cortex during the perception of auditory and visual speech (PM).
-Next, we will characterize the spatial scales of memory networks by simultaneously recording scalp EEG, hippocampal iEEG and single neuron activity (JS, TR).
-Finally, we show how single pulse stimulation during presurgical ECoG monitoring elicits perturbations at different temporal scales, which help to localize the epileptogenic zone (GH).
+Next, we will characterize the spatial scales of memory networks by simultaneously recording scalp EEG, hippocampal iEEG and single neuron activity (JS, FM).
+Finally, we show how intraoperative single pulse stimulation elicits perturbations at different temporal scales, which help to tailor the resection of the epileptogenic zone (GH).
 The symposium elucidates how multi-scale recordings serve to deal with scientific questions in neuroscience and clinical application.

 9:30am - 9:45am